avatar

 1. What do you think is the book GEB really about?
 Based on the preface, how would you describe its core idea?

-2. How does the structure of GEB (with dialogues, metaphors, and unconventional styles) reflect its content?
+2. How does the structure of GEB (with dialogues, metaphors, and unconventional styles) reflect its content? // Do you think this format amplifies or complicates its message?

 3. What do the figures have in common, according to the book?
 How do you see the connections between mathematics, art, and music?